Simon Property Group Inc. [SPG] Price Aside, SPG Fundamentals Booming Beyond Compare

 Simon Property Group Inc. [NYSE:SPG]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Simon Property Group Inc. [SPG], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Simon Property Group Inc. [SPG], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give SPG an Overweight rating.
-The average 12-month price forecast for this stock is $67.16, with the high estimate being $160.00, the low estimate being $49.00 and the median estimate amounting to $80.00.
-This is compared to its latest closing price of $68.80.
+The average 12-month price forecast for this stock is $60.88, with the high estimate being $160.00, the low estimate being $49.00 and the median estimate amounting to $80.00.
+This is compared to its latest closing price of $63.20.

 Fundamental Analysis of Simon Property Group Inc. [SPG]